-Bruising (ecchymosis) happens when small blood vessels (capillaries) under the skin break.
-This causes bleeding within skin tissues.
-You’ll also see discolorations from the bleeding under your skin, which is a bruise.
+Bruising (ecchymosis) happens when small blood vessels (capillaries) break under your skin.
+This can cause bleeding within the skin tissue.
+You’ll see discoloration from the bleeding under your skin, which is a bruise.

-The occasional bruise typically doesn’t cause much medical concern.
-If you’re bruising easily and your bruises are large or accompanied by bleeding elsewhere, it could be a sign of a serious condition that needs medical attention.
+However, if you bruise easily, you have unexplained bruising, or the bruising is accompanied by bleeding elsewhere, it could be a sign of a condition that needs medical attention.

+- Blood thinners.
 These medications are often used for heart attack and stroke prevention.
 Your healthcare provider may also prescribe these medications if you have atrial fibrillation, deep vein thrombosis, pulmonary embolism, or a recent cardiac stent placement.
 Examples of these medication include:

 - Steroids.
 Some types of steroid medications can cause you to bruise more easily.
-This is especially the case with topical corticosteroids, as these may thin out the skin.
+This is especially the case with topical corticosteroids, as these may thin out your skin.
 Topical steroids are often used in the treatment of eczema and other skin rashes.
 Oral forms may be used for asthma, allergies, and severe colds.

 If you bruise easily, your inability to form clots may be the result of an underlying medical condition.
-The formation of clots relies on good nutrition, a healthy liver, and healthy bone marrow.
-If any of these factors are slightly off, bruises can occur.
+The formation of blood clots relies on good nutrition, a healthy liver, and healthy bone marrow.
+If any of these factors are slightly off, bruising can occur more easily.

 Some medical conditions that can cause easy bruising include:

-While the occasional bruise is not normally a cause for concern, easy bruising could be.
-If you notice more frequent bruising, working with your healthcare provider can help to determine the cause.
+While the occasional bruise isn’t a cause for concern, easy bruising could be.
+If you notice more frequent bruising, it’s important to talk with your healthcare professional so they can work with you to determine the cause.

 Aside from a physical exam to look at any bruises, your healthcare provider will likely ask you questions about your family medical history.